 Our Reconciliation Action Plan is not just a document, we want it to be a living project that:

-After more than two years’ work by a dedicated working group of staff, management and local Community Members, our Innovate Reconciliation Action Plan was endorsed by Reconciliation Australia in January 2018.
-Download our full RAP here: RAP Plan 2018 – 2020
+After many years’ work by a dedicated working group of staff, management and local Community Members, our new Innovate Reconciliation Action Plan 2021-2023 has been endorsed by Reconciliation Australia.
+See our full RAP in our publications.

-We recognise we are still at the early stages of our reconciliation journey and we look forward to working with more Aboriginal people in the Northern Rivers and in the other places we work as our Plan unfolds.
+We recognise we are still at the early stages of our reconciliation journey and we look forward to working with more Aboriginal people throughout our footprint as our Plan and our journey unfolds.
 We want to engage and consult with our Aboriginal and Torres Strait Islander communities and we always welcome input from Aboriginal people into our programs.

 Recruited an Aboriginal Learning Circle Facilitator to help us engage with Aboriginal Culture and Wisdom more effectively